TeamUltroid/teamultroid.github.io/docs/installation/local.md

 `CTRL + X`

 * Step 6 : Run the bot.
-Use `python -m pyUltroid` to start the bot.
+Use `bash startup` to start the bot.
 You will recieve a message in your `LOG_CHANNEL` if everything is done right!

 :::note
 Use `python3 -m pyUltroid`, if you had used `pip3` before.
+You can also use `bash startup` to run Ultroid.
 :::